Global IPOs rise on stock market rebound, private equity exits

 Private equity-backed companies queued up to list shares as U.S. stock markets reached record highs, helping boost U.S. IPO volumes by 65 percent so far this quarter.
 Bankers expect more investments from the 2006-2007 buyout boom years to crowd the IPO market this year.

-Global equity fundraising, which includes IPOs and secondary offerings, rose to $183 billion so far this quarter from $147 billion in the same period last year, according to Thomson Reuters data as of March 27.
+Global equity fundraising, which includes IPOs and secondary offerings, rose to $183 billion (120 billion pounds) so far this quarter from $147 billion (97 billion pounds) in the same period last year, according to Thomson Reuters data as of March 27.

-IPO volumes rose 37 percent to $21 billion, as the surge in U.S. activity and a rebound in European volumes offset a 56 percent decline in Asia, the data showed.
+IPO volumes rose 37 percent to $21 billion (13 billion pounds), as the surge in U.S. activity and a rebound in European volumes offset a 56 percent decline in Asia, the data shows.

 "It's been a very active quarter as investors are rallying behind an economic recovery," said Philip Drury, co-head of equity capital markets for the Americas at Citi (C.N).
 "We think you are going to see a meaningful increase in the number of critical mass IPOs in the second and third quarter as market conditions are very robust, and we are advising clients to access the window of opportunity."